10 Real Apartment Decorating Ideas That Don’t Look Like a Pinterest Fever Dream

 4. Scandinavian Studio: Bold Black Cabinetry Against White Walls

-Black cabinets in a tiny apartment?
-Trust the process.
+Black Cabinets in a Tiny Apartment?
+Trust the Process.

-I know black cabinets in a small studio sounds like decorating suicide.
-But when everything else is white and the floors are light oak, it reads as sharp and sophisticated, not claustrophobic.
+I know this sounds like decorating suicide.
+But when everything else is white and the floors are light oak, floor-to-ceiling matte black storage cabinets read as sharp and sophisticated rather than claustrophobic.

 • Grey shag rug underfoot

-• multicolor geometric floor pouf
+• A multicolor geometric floor pouf

 • An orange throw draped across the bed